 If you’d like additional guidance when building your payment processing workflow, you can watch a full tutorial in the video below.

-Once you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build.
-Additionally, you can:
+Once you’re familiar with creating custom data fields and displaying dynamic content, you can start getting creative with the experiences you build for your mobile app.
+For example, you could:

 - Create support for different tiers of tickets and prices